Elwizzy12/Working-with-Test-Containers/docs/README.md

 - Unit Tests (Default): To run unit tests, simply execute mvn test on the command line.
 This will use the default configuration and run all unit tests within the unittest folder structure.

-- Integration Tests: To run integration tests specifically, you need to activate the ITs profile.
+- Integration Tests: To run both unit and integration tests specifically, you need to activate the ITs profile.
 You can achieve this by using mvn test -P ITs.
-This command instructs Maven to use the ITs profile, which includes the integration test configuration and runs only tests under the integrationtest folder.
+This command instructs Maven to use the ITs profile, which includes both the unit and integration tests configuration and runs both tests (unit and integration).

 ## Building the Project:

 - Using mvn clean install will by default only execute unit tests due to the default maven-surefire-plugin configuration.
 - To run the integration test during the build process, you can use mvn clean install -P ITs.
-This activates the ITs profile and executes integration tests.
+This activates the ITs profile and executes both unit and integration tests.